-When you’re completely honest you don’t give your addiction room to hide.
+When you’re sincere, you don’t give your addiction room to hide.
 When you lie you leave the door open to relapse.

-One mistake people make in the early stages of recovery is they think that honesty means being honest about other people.
+One mistake people make in the early stages of recovery is that honesty means being honest about other people.
 They think they should share what’s “wrong” with other people.
 But recovery isn’t about fixing other people.
-It’s about fixing yourself.
-Stick with your own recovery.
+It’s about improving yourself.
+Stick with your own healing.
 Focusing on what you don’t like about others is easy because it deflects attention from yourself.

 Show common sense.
 Not everybody is your best friend.
 And not everybody will be glad to know that you have an addiction or that you’re doing something about it.
 There may be some people who you don’t want to tell about your recovery.
 But don’t be reluctant to tell the people close to you about your recovery.
 You should never feel ashamed that you’re doing something about your addiction.

 - Get informed.
-Learning more about self-injury can help you understand why it occurs and help you develop a compassionate but firm approach to helping your loved one stop this harmful behavior.
+Learning more about self-injury can help you understand why it occurs and help you develop a compassionate but firm approach to helping your loved one stop this harmful behaviour.

 - Try not to judge or criticize.
-Criticism, yelling, threats or accusations may increase the risk of self-injuring behavior.
+Criticism, yelling, threats or accusations may increase the risk of self-injuring behaviour.

 - Share coping strategy ideas.
 Your loved one may benefit from hearing strategies you use when feeling distressed.
 You can also serve as a role model by using appropriate coping strategies.